Totchinuko/apiconan.totchinuko.fr/patches/chat.enhanced.md

 - Fixed the setting Display Bubble having no effect
 - Fixed nameplate visibility range inconsistencies.
 - Fixed Guild(Clan) channels getting scrapped for inactivity much sooner than they are supposed to.

+## 2.0.28
+- Added an Active Command panel, to disable commands.
+This will allow you to resolve conflicts between mod commands, and choose which one should be used, as well as replacing commands with !Admin scripts.
+- Improved vanilla setting management
+- Improved chat input field scrolling
+- Fixed various typos